-Fascinatingly, this lawyer knew that his behaviour didn’t correspond to his values – which included respect for others, and developing others to be their best selves.
+Fascinatingly, this client was aware that his behaviour didn’t correspond to his values – which included respect for others, and developing them to be their best selves.
 It left him feeling bad about himself and about his impact.
 It was behaviour he’d learnt years before as an associate working for a partner, but it wasn’t true to who he was and how he really saw himself.

 Once he allowed himself to be who he was, a much more patient, interested and compassionate self emerged who enabled others to learn, who learnt to coach others from his experience of being coached, and who saw his team begin to flourish in a way that meant they took on more, leaving him the freedom to do other things that drove the business forward in new ways.

 Stress retreats and productivity increases